-We were so impressed last year with Folepi’s Winter Wonderland that we went back this year for an encore presentation.
+We’ve been so impressed with Folepi’s Winter Wonderland that we’ve gone to it several times.
 Folepi’s Winter Wonderland is the signature event of the East Peoria Festival of Lights.

-Editor’s Note: This article was originally posted in 2013 but has been updated for 2018.
+Editor’s Note: This article has been updated for 2021 dates.

 Don’t miss a Midwest Wanderer post.
 For a FREE subscription, enter your e-mail address in the Subscribe2 box to the right and click Subscribe.